karlnippoldt/karlnippoldt/_projects/airport.md

 **My project provides the driver with helpful information** that reduces the unknowns of a trip to the airport, making the pick-up experience less stressful.
 I created a design using Figma that adds features to the existing Southwest Airlines website.
 The driver can receive flight status and time-to-leave notifications, get directions on how to get to the airport, and find the best place to meet the traveler.

 ## Process
 **My process included a user flow, sketches, and a prototype.** From the project concept, I began by creating a user flow.
-I then sketched ideas for what a design for the features in the user flow would look like and created a simple design system.
+I then sketched ideas for what the features in the user flow would look like and created a simple design system.
 With components from the design system, I created an interactive prototype in Figma.

 ## My Role
 **I completed the entirety of this project myself.**